mkrjn99/FairyTaleDB/README.md

 ## Future Vision

 I aim for this to be a publicly hosted blockchain, with nodes doing "useful work" with whatever they are good at: storage, GPU compute or CPU compute, to start with.
 The wallet creation will be a frictionless process, but when one wants to withdraw money from that as a fiat currency, we follow the taxation norms of the specific country.
 We will stay cooperative with the respective govt after a wallet bearer willingly identifies their tax-residency, but not before that; which I believe is in the true spirit of any blockchain-based ledger.

+## Etymology

+I am tired of developers looking at logs, then looking at databases, both of which have structured data that only a select few in the company understand.
+What if a bug happened in production, and a product manager could say something like "Why did user X not get his refund yet?
+It was due on 27th Oct." and AI agents could select the correct blocks in this database and show them as is.
+The history of the system showing events as they happened, with timestamps will look like a fairy tale, isn't it :)